 The facility that pays you does not withhold taxes for you if you are an independent contractor, so taxes are your responsibility.
 Please note that having a contract is not enough to ensure that you are considered an independent contractor.

 When you're an employee, your employer takes out half what you owe for Social Security from your paycheck, and your employer pays the other half.
 If self-employed, you pay the entire amount.
 The intention is that this amount should fund your Social Security account for your later retirement benefits.
 In addition to self-employment tax at the federal level, some states also apply a surcharge to self-employed individuals.

 Report All Tips

-Keep track of all income, including tips—don't not assume you don't need to report tips.
+Keep track of all income, including tips—do not assume that you don't need to report tips.

 The end of the year is a good time to assess whether you can reduce your tax liability by "spending down" the profits of your business.
 If there are charitable donations to qualified nonprofit organizations or business expenses you might have been holding off on during the year, year-end is a good time to make them because they might be eligible as tax deductions.